cloudfoundry/cf-for-k8s/docs/platform_operators/external-databases.md

     ```

 2. Run the following script.
 It will
-   * create one database each for Cloud Controller and UAA
+   * create one database each for CF API and UAA
-   * create one user each for Cloud Controller and UAA
+   * create one user each for CF API and UAA
    * activate the `citext` extension for each of these databases

     The following uses the python module [yq](https://kislyuk.github.io/yq/).